MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-library-transact-sql.md

 Optionally, an OS platform for the file can be specified.
 Only one file artifact or content is permitted for each OS platform for a specific language or runtime.

 > [!NOTE]
-> If you're running in Azure SQL Database, you need to use `library_bits` instead of `file_spec`.
+> If you're running in Azure SQL Database, you need to use `library_bits` instead of `client_library_specifier`.
 See a related example for CREATE EXTERNAL LIBRARY, [Create a library from a byte stream](create-external-library-transact-sql.md#c-create-a-library-from-a-byte-stream).

 **library_bits**